 Chamomile helps decrease inflammation from acne.
 In a blender or coffee grinder, combine the contents of a chamomile tea bag with enough water to form a paste, and apply that to acne.
 Alternately, steep two chamomile tea bags with 1 cup boiled water for 15 minutes.
 Let the tea cool, then use a cotton ball to dab it on your face after cleansing.

 Witch hazel can act as an astringent, naturally drying and shrinking blemishes.
 To get its benefits, pour witch hazel onto a cotton ball and wipe your face each morning and night.

-Aloe vera, known for its burn-relieving properties, can promote healing, fight infection, and even reduce scarring.
+Aloe, known for its burn-relieving properties, can promote healing, fight infection, and even reduce scarring.
 Scrape the gel from an aloe plant out with a spoon to make one of these home remedies for acne, and apply to acne.
 You can also buy aloe gel from health-food stores—just make sure it’s pure aloe, with no added ingredients.
 Here’s why you should never pop a pimple in the “danger zone.”

 Lemons act as an exfoliant, skin lightener, and disinfectant to reduce the appearance of scars and prevent new pimples from forming.
 On a clean face, dab acne with a cotton ball or cotton swab dipped in lemon juice, then rinse with cool water.

 Apple cider vinegar contains malic and lactic acids that can exfoliate, reduce red marks, and treat acne.
-For a DIY toner, mix equal parts apple cider vinegar and water and apply to your skin with a cotton ball, making sure to shake well before each use.
+For a DIY toner, mix equal parts apple cider vinegar and water and apply to skin with a cotton ball, making sure to shake well before each use.
 Here’s more on the correct way to use apple cider vinegar.